The form of tents may differ today to those of 30,000 B.C. made from foliage or animal hides. But the function doesn't: protection from the elements.

 What we've done here is go through a collection of popular categories of tents, from family tents to 3-person tents to bivvy bags, recommending the best of each.
 We've also included some buying advice too.

-The best tents for 2023 in detail
+The best tents reviewed:

 Pros